ENSP-AI-Mentoring/.github/profile/README.md

 # [ENSPY AI MENTORING](https://ensp-ai-mentoring.github.io/)

-We are an organization of young engineers and pipo students who are committed to promoting the professions of data science and artificial intelligence among students of the National School of Engineers of Yaoundé.
+We are an organization of young engineers and students from of the [National School of Engineers of Yaoundé](https://polytechnique.cm/) who are committed to promoting the professions of data science, big data and artificial intelligence to solve meaningful problems.

 See more about our activities here : [ENSPY AI MENTORING](https://ensp-ai-mentoring.github.io/)